RichardSneyd/auditory-trainer/README.md

 ## What is NeuroTune<sup>tm</sup>?

- NeuroTune is a free Auditory Processing Trainer!
+ NeuroTune is a free auditory integration and brainwave entrainment tool!
 [Try it out here](https://richardsneyd.github.io/auditory-trainer/).
 Just select your prefered audio file - we recommend calming, stimulating classical music, but it's your choice!
 NeuroTune<sup>tm</sup> trains your auditory system by dynamically modifying the audio in ways that stimulate interhemispheric communication, and 'surprise' the auditory system, since these shifts are dynamic and unpredictable.
 Frequencies in the human vocal range are emphasised, while 'noisy' ones are reduced, thus training the brain to focus on spoken sounds, and filter out background noise.
 Over time, the idea is that this trains the auditory system to tune in to what it hears, discriminating between different sounds much more easily.
 Headphones required for optimal experience.

 ### Features